sleepingkingstudios/incunabulum/campaigns/wellspring/adventures/index.md

 17 Unicorn
 : [The Dream Lanterns](./dream-lanterns): The party rescue a woodcutters' camp from giant-kin and arrive in Shadepool.
 The greenmage Euphemia delivers more dire warnings about dream magic.

+20 Unicorn
+: [The Dream Lanterns](./dream-lanterns): While visiting Py for prosthetic repairs, Brother Lucian mentions that several well-to-do residents have visited his clinic looking for help with waking nightmares.

 ---

 [Back to Home]({{site.baseurl}}/)